How often will I be on campus?

 For our confidentiality guidelines, please see our website.

 What about finances?

-Both the University and the Student Advice Centre advise you to put together a budget when you first arrive at Kent.
+Both the University and Kent Union advise you to put together a budget when you first arrive at Kent.
 It might seem difficult or boring, especially compared to the fun of Freshers’ Week and the excitement of starting a new course, but in the long run it is definitely worth knowing how much you have to spend and keeping track of where the money goes.
 Use the student budget calculator on the Kent website.
 More information about living costs is available from the Student Finance pages of the Kent website.